-The standard loan period for books is four weeks and you may borrow up to 10 books at any one time.
+The standard loan period for books is six weeks.
+You may borrow up to 10 books at any one time.

 If a book is in demand or a special loan it may be issued for a shorter period.
 For remote users, we will post books to your home or work address.